speed47/spectre-meltdown-checker/FAQ.md

 - The vulnerability is recent, and your CPU has not yet received a microcode update for the vendor.
 Often, these updates come in batches, and it can take several batches to cover all the supported CPUs.

 In both cases, you can contact your vendor to know whether there'll be an update or not, and if yes, when.
 For Intel, at the time this FAQ entry was written, such guidance was [available here](https://software.intel.com/content/www/us/en/develop/topics/software-security-guidance/processors-affected-consolidated-product-cpu-model.html).

+## Which rules are governing the support of a CVE in this tool?

+On the early days, it was easy: just Spectre and Meltdown (hence the tool name), because that's all we had.
+Now that this range of vulnerability is seeing a bunch of newcomers every year, this question is legitimate.

+To stick with this tool's goal, a good indication as to why a CVE should be supported, is when mitigating it requires either kernel modifications, microcode modifications, or both.

+Counter-examples include (non-exhaustive list):

+- [CVE-2019-14615](https://github.com/speed47/spectre-meltdown-checker/issues/340), mitigating this issue is done by updating the Intel driver.
+This is out of the scope of this tool.
+- [CVE-2019-15902](https://github.com/speed47/spectre-meltdown-checker/issues/304), this CVE is due to a bad backport in the stable kernel.
+If the faulty backport was part of the mitigation of another supported CVE, and this bad backport was detectable (without hardcoding kernel versions, see [rule 2](#why-are-those-vulnerabilities-so-different-than-regular-cves)), it might have been added as a bullet point in the concerned CVE's section in the tool.
+However, this wasn't the case.
+- The "[Take A Way](https://github.com/speed47/spectre-meltdown-checker/issues/344)" vulnerability, AMD said that they believe this is not a new attack, hence there were no microcode and no kernel modification made.
+As there is nothing to look for, this is out of the scope of this tool.
+- [CVE-2020-0550](https://github.com/speed47/spectre-meltdown-checker/issues/347), the vendor thinks this is hardly exploitable in the wild, and as mitigations would be too performance impacting, as a whole the industry decided to not address it.
+As there is nothing to check for, this is out of the scope of this tool.
+- [CVE-2020-0551](https://github.com/speed47/spectre-meltdown-checker/issues/348), the industry decided to not address it, as it is believed mitigations for other CVEs render this attack practically hard to make, Intel just released an updated SDK for SGX to help mitigate the issue, but this is out of the scope of this tool.

+Look for the [information](https://github.com/speed47/spectre-meltdown-checker/issues?q=is%3Aissue+is%3Aopen+label%3Ainformation) tag in the issues list for more examples.